Apprentice Incentive Scheme

 • Do I need to declare wages for my apprentices?

 Yes.
-The wages declaration forms provides space for details about the apprentices you employ including their wages and Workers Compensation Industry Classifications (WICs).
+You should provide details about the apprentices you employ including their wages and Workers Compensation Industry Classifications (WICs), when you complete your wages declaration.

 • Does the reduction apply to Training Services NSW recognised traineeships?